 In some countries, sponsors’ dollars will go further toward education because other costs, such as food and medical care, are lower.
 In other countries with a higher cost of living or with fewer local resources available, funds for education won’t go as far.

 In some cases, sponsorship is able to supplement secondary school fees and even some college education.
-When there aren’t enough funds for secondary school, some youth receive an annual $150 grant to go toward secondary school expenses through Compassion’s Education Response fund.
+When there aren’t enough funds for secondary school, some youth receive an annual grant to go toward secondary school expenses through interventions funded by donors.
 Often parents also help out with the cost of secondary school.
 Centre workers will also work to find local resources and scholarships to help youth attend secondary school.

 What alternatives are there to secondary schools?